- What are the Park Scholarships?

 - Where do Park Scholars go after they graduate?

 What are the Park Scholarships?

 The Park Scholarships program brings exceptional students to NC State, based on outstanding accomplishments and potential in scholarship, leadership, service, and character.
 The program develops and supports Park Scholars in these areas, preparing them for lifelong contributions to the campus, state, nation, and world.
-The scholarship is a four-year award that covers tuition and fees, room and board, books and supplies, travel, and personal expenses, in addition to a stipend for a personal computer.
+The scholarship is a four-year award that covers tuition and fees, room and board, books and supplies, travel, and personal expenses.
 An academic enrichment program complements the financial award.

 What is the Park Foundation?